-We have received a significantly higher percentage of product orders in the second and fourth quarters of each fiscal year.
-We generally see increased orders in our second and fourth quarters, and our sales are typically greatest in the fourth quarter.
-As a result, a significantly higher percentage of our annual revenues have historically been recognized in our second and fourth quarters due to a number of factors, including insurance copay limits and the time of year patients prefer to start rehabilitation.
+Historically we have had significant seasonal patterns in product orders with the highest volume quarter being the fourth quarter and the lowest volume quarter being the first quarter.
+As a result, a significantly higher percentage of our annual revenues have historically been recognized in the fourth quarters and the lowest percentage of annual revenues in the first quarter of a given calendar year.
+This is due to a number of factors, including insurance copay limits and the time of year patients prefer to start rehabilitation.
 We expect to continue to experience this seasonality effect in subsequent years.